 We acknowledge that there are serious risks associated with leaving some pests uncontrolled.
 Pesticides are important tools for controlling some dangerous pests.
 But in many cases we can reduce pesticide use and reduce risks to wildlife through changes in behavior or changes of mind.
 Read on to learn about some specific categories of pesticides and some less- or nontoxic alternatives.

-Second-generation anticoagulant rodenticides (SGARs) are commonly used type of rat poison.
-SGARs work by preventing blood from clotting which causes a poisoned animal to bleed to death internally.
-While a single dose is usually enough to kill a rat, SGARs work slowly, allowing a rat to feed at a bait station more than once, increasing the concentration of poison in its body.
-It can take several days for a poisoned rodent to die, during which it will continue to live, travel, and feed.
+Anticoagulant rodenticides (ARs) are commonly used type of rat poison.
+ARs work by preventing blood from clotting which causes a poisoned animal to bleed to death internally.
+While a single dose is often enough to kill a rat, ARs can act slowly, allowing a rat to feed at a bait station more than once, which increases the concentration of poison in its body.
+It can take several days for a poisoned rodent to die.

-This is where birds, as well as other wildlife and pets enter the picture.
-Pesticides meant to control rodents enter the food chain.
-Urban raptors like Cooper’s Hawks and Barred Owls, which play an important role in urban rodent control and thrive in cities, are non-target species affected by SGARs.
-“Non-target species,” or animals impacted by rodenticides not intended for them, may feed on a poisoned rat.
-SGARs can accumulate within the tissues of animals eating poisoned rodents, which can increase to lethal levels.
+Urban raptors like Cooper’s Hawks and Barred Owls play an important role in urban rodent control.
+When they feed on poisoned rodents, they can also be impacted.
+ARs can accumulate within the tissues of animals eating poisoned rodents, sometimes to lethal levels.
 This is called secondary poisoning.
 According to the Urban Raptor Conservancy, “Worldwide, all studies that have tested dead animals for exposure to anticoagulant rodenticides in liver tissue show strong evidence of poisoning in birds and mammals (Quarles 2011).”

-Throughout the Seattle area, bait boxes containing SGARs can be found along city streets, in yards, parks, and on school properties.
+Throughout the Seattle area, bait boxes containing ARs can be found along city streets, in yards, parks, and on school properties.
 Before any building can be demolished within Seattle City limits, the property owner must first complete a rat abatement certification process, where bait boxes are placed around the property for a minimum of 15 days.
-SGARs are everywhere.
+ARs are everywhere.

 Rat poisons do not treat root causes of rodent infestations.
-Their mechanisms of action can lead to painful deaths for rodents and the animals that eat them.
+If there is habitat, food, and water available for rodents, poisons will never eliminate rodents.
+ARs are also terribly cruel, causing painful deaths for rodents and other animals poisoned by them.

 Short-eared Owl/Susan Ward/Audubon Photography Awards